Muskanjain127/muskanjain127/README.md

 Hi 👋, I am Muskan Jain
 🚀 AI & MERN Stack Developer | Full Stack Engineer | Problem Solver

-👨‍💻 About Me Overview
+# 💫 About Me:
 🎓 B.C.A.
-Student at Guru Jambheshwar University of Science and Technology (2024–2027) 🚀 AI & MERN Stack Developer building scalable full-stack applications.
+Student at Guru Jambheshwar University of Science and Technology (2024–2027)

+🚀 AI & MERN Stack Developer building scalable full-stack applications.

 🤖 Passionate about AI/ML.

 💡 Strong in JavaScript, TypeScript, REST APIs, MongoDB, and DSA.

 🌱 Currently exploring AI/ML.

 📍 Hisar,Haryana ,India
-# 💫 About Me:

 I am a passionate software developer dedicated to building efficient, scalable, and user-centric solutions.
 With a strong foundation in modern programming languages and frameworks, I enjoy tackling complex challenges and turning ideas into functional code.
 I am a lifelong learner constantly exploring new technologies to improve my craft and contribute to impactful projects.<br> Also I am a driven and detail-oriented individual with a keen interest in technology and innovation.
 Currently, I am focused on expanding my skill set, collaborating on open-source projects, and gaining hands-on experience in the field.
 I am highly motivated, quick to adapt to new environments, and eager to contribute to meaningful work while growing as a professional.